 No signup is necessary for this training run, and the only planned aid will be water, soda and maybe some snickety snacks at the midway point in the run, at the same location where the Marina aid station will be during the BRR race.
 The route will not be marked in any way other than the blazing on the trails.
 Almost the entire run will be utilizing the blue-blazed BROT.

 To date, all of these Baby Bull runs have drawn several dozen runners of all abilities and running speeds.
 So come on out, and look to find other runners of similar pace to cover the course.
 Those of you not familiar with the course should not worry, as these sections are not particularly tricky to follow.
 But do your homework!
 Download the BPX file to your favorite device or app to give you that added security while out on the trail.

+Shoot BRR #3 organizer Quatro Hubbard a message if you have questions, comments or concerns.
 Hope to see you there!
-And entry is still available for the Bull Run Run 50 miler, for those still shopping for a fun spring run!
+And entry is still available for the Bull Run Run 50 miler, for those still shopping for a fun spring race!

 Last updated November 3, 2023

 Club Event Participant Medical Policy